• Skip to primary navigation

 • Policies

-Myelography is a procedure that uses a contrast [A material that enhances image of tissues] and X-rays to visualize spinal canal.
-A CT myelography uses CT instead of xrays.
+A plain myelogram uses contrast and X-rays to visualize the spinal canal.
+A CT myelography uses CT instead of X-rays.

-A CT myelography can be done to find a tumor, an infection, problems with the spine such as a herniated disc, or narrowing of the spinal canal caused by arthritis.
+A CT myelography can be done to find a tumor, an infection, problems with the spine such as a herniated disc, or a narrowing of the spinal canal caused by arthritis.
+CT myelography as an investigation can be used in cervical, thoracic, or lumbar regions.

 Indications of CT myelography